FLAMEGPU/FLAMEGPU2-docs/src/guide/6-agent-birth-death/1-agent-birth-device.rst

 -----------------------
 The agent creation interface usable in agent functions is only able to create a single agent per existing agent per iteration.
 Additionally, the agent type and state being created must be earlier specified as part of the model description.
-If you need to create more than one agent for each existing agent, you should use the *TODO: link to host agent creation api*
+If you need to create more than one agent for each existing agent, you should use the :ref:`Agent Birth from Host Functions`.

 **Note:** *Agents created by agent functions do not exist until the next layer.*